 Nr.
 Action Impor- tance Feasibi- lity Crossref.
-CORD-01 Implementation of the CMP: Coordinator and Steering Committee (Need to check for mutualisation with other CMP) ESSENTIAL HIGH ALL CORD-02 Developmentofaworkspace/website/webpage(repository ondocuments, metadata of databases) within anexistingACCOBAMSwebsiteforexternelbetweenexperts(Need to check for mutualisation with otherCMP) ESSENTIAL HIGH ALL
+CORD-01 Implementation of the CMP: Coordinator and Steering Committee ESSENTIAL HIGH ALL

+(Need to check for mutualisation with other CMP) CORD-02 Development of a workspace/website/webpage (repository on documents, metadata of databases) within an existing ACCOBAMS website for exchange between experts (Need to check for mutualisation with other CMP) ESSENTIAL HIGH ALL